 2. Join Online Communities and Forums

-Online communities and forums are important to encourage engagement.
-Empower Digital Marketing revealed that 43% of people attend a local charity event thanks to social media.
+Online communities and forums are necessary to encourage engagement.
+Thanks to social media, empower Digital Marketing revealed that 43% of people attend a local charity event, and 43% of people attend a local charity event thanks to social media.
 Can a stagnant donate sign draw so many people?
 Probably not.

 In addition, social media and online communities allow you to foster relationships and charitable giving beyond the physical community.